jrihon/thesis/chapters/00_chapter/00_section_03.typ

 The surface around the molecule is defined by the Connolly algorithm #mcite(("Connolly1983SASA"), biblio), which asserts the Solvent-Accesssible Surface (SAS) around the molecule.
 By modifying atomic radii by a respective factor of 1.4, 1.6, 1.8 and 2.0, a grid is defined that encloses the molecule (@fig-mkscheme B.).
 From the QM side, a calculation is carried out at the HF/6-31G\* level.
 The information on the orbital density from this calculation is mapped onto the grid, assigning a potential energy to every grid point (@fig-mkscheme C.).
 This energy will be determined by the presence, or conversely the absence, of electrons in that particular volume.
 By fitting the ESP, using the _Chirlian-Francl_ least-squared fitting procedure, we derived ESP-based partial charges #mcite(("Chirlian1987fit"), biblio) (@fig-mkscheme D.).
 An additional procedure to these derived charges is the application of the Restraintive ESP (RESP) protocol #mcite(("Bayly1993resp"), biblio).
 This protocol is necessary to equate semantically similar atoms, like the hydrogens (HN41, HN42) in the amine of the purine.
 Also restraints to account for buried atoms.
 Due to the grid being defined by the surface, atoms like the carbons in the methylene moieties (-CH#sub("2")-) of the morpholino ring will be underrepresented, since they are shadowed by their hydrogens.
 Restraining these _degenerate hydrogens_ will balance out the result.
-Upon completing the scheme, the user is returned with discrete values for all the atoms in the system.
+Upon completing the scheme, the user is returned with point charges for all the atoms in the system.

-Other charge derivation schemes, like CHELPG and CHELMO differ grid generation (like cubic grids) and the applied basissets and functionals used #mcite(("Sigfridsson1998ComparePAschemes"), biblio).
+Other charge derivation schemes, like CHELPG and CHELMO differ in protocol like grid generation (like cubic grids) and the applied basissets and functionals used #mcite(("Sigfridsson1998ComparePAschemes"), biblio).

 //
 //